amplication/amplication/packages/amplication-data-service-generator/README.md

 #### Generate test data service application

 Generate an application according to the test data definitions.
-Once generated you can install it's dependencies and start it with npm and spin a database with Docker.
+Once generated you can install its dependencies and start it with npm and spin a database with Docker.

 ```
 npm run generate-test-data-service